doronz88/fa/README.md

 ### Loaders

 Loaders are the entry point into running FA.
-Currently only IDA loader exists, but in the future we'll possibly add Ghidra and other tools.
+In the future we'll possibly add Ghidra and other tools.

 #### IDA